-The route review outcomes were informed by data collection (e.g. ridership and stop activity data, and route-by-route on-time performance), industry best practices, and employee and public input to create a ten-year plan that will see yearly changes until fully integrated by 2032.
+The route review used data collection (e.g. ridership and stop activity data, and route-by-route on-time performance), industry best practices and employee and public input to create a ten-year plan that will see yearly changes until fully integrated by 2032.

-On November 15, 2021, Council approved the Guelph Transit Action Plan, a blended model that includes transit hubs, express routes, and routes that follow the city’s spine in a grid pattern as well as outer perimeter.
-It’s designed to get people to where they want to go with more route types (e.g. core, base, university express, on-demand, and industrial express), faster travel times, frequent service, and service reliability.
+On November 15, 2021, Council approved the Guelph Transit Action Plan, a blended model of transit hubs, express routes and routes that follow the city’s spine in a grid pattern as well as outer perimeter.
+It’s designed to get people where they want to go with more route types (e.g. core, base, university express, on-demand and industrial express), faster travel times, frequent service and service reliability.